alekseytimoshchenko/HockeyGame/README.md

-# HockeyGame -  Android Game : Sample App
+# HockeyGame - OpenGL Sample Game App

 #### This repository contains a detailed sample app that :
 - written in Java